jasonmaidev/vocabulous-app/README.md

 This is currently built as a personal tool for learning since I could not find a better solution out there.
 Full product demo is available upon request.

-Please shoot me an email over at jasonmxdev@gmail.com with any questions or feedback.
+Please shoot me an email over at jasonmxdev@gmail.com with any questions, app access, or feedback.
 Thanks!